computationalstylistics/computationalstylistics.github.io/_pages/about.md

 Even if the Group has been involved in several research projects (some of them are listed on this website, on the ‘projects’ subpage), it is probably known – at the first place – for the R package ‘stylo’, which is a comprehensive collection of functions written in the programming language R, aimed at performing a variety of experiments in computational stylistics.
 More about the package can be found [here](https://github.com/computationalstylistics/stylo).
 Also, please check a [discussion list](https://groups.google.com/forum/#!forum/computationalstylistics) dedicated to different issues in stylometry and beyond.

-The Computational Stylistics Group is a member of the [Federation of Stylometry Labs](https://fosl.ijp.pan.pl/) (FoSL), and closely collaborates with the [COST Action ‘Distant Reading’](https://www.distant-reading.net/).
+The Computational Stylistics Group is a member of the [Federation of Stylometry Labs](https://fosl.ijp.pan.pl/) (FoSL), and closely collaborates with the [COST Action ‘Distant Reading’](https://www.distant-reading.net/), as well as the [Digital Literary Stylistics](https://dls.hypotheses.org/) Special Interest Group (SIG) affiliated with the [Alliance of Digital Humanities Organizations](https://adho.org/).
+Being based mostly in Krakow, it is also a part of the [DH Krakow](https://twitter.com/dhkrakow) initiative.